defold/doc/docs/en/manuals/input-gamepads.md

 :::

 ## Digital buttons
-Digital buttons generate pressed, released and repeated events.
+Digital buttons generate `pressed`, `released` and `repeated` events.
 Example showing how to detect input for a digital button (either pressed or released):

 ```lua
 function on_input(self, action_id, action)